richpaulyim/PSF-Tutorial/README.md

 Why this tutorial?
 The Python Software Foundation's tutorial shows all the main ins-and-outs, the key and essential features of Python.
-If you know basic programming from other languages, the PSF docs are a great way to learn what is officially deemed as the most notable things about the language.
+If you know basic programming from other languages, the PSF docs are a great way to learn what is officially deemed as the most notable characteristics the language beyond its clean and elegant syntax.